jeremyko/ASockLib/README.md

 ### What ###

-a simple, easy to use asynchronous c++ tcp / domain socket server/client library using epoll, kqueue and [CumBuffer](https://github.com/jeremyko/CumBuffer).
+a simple, easy to use c++ tcp / udp / domain socket server/client library using epoll, kqueue and [CumBuffer](https://github.com/jeremyko/CumBuffer).

 ### Usage ###